How Millennial Spending Habits Compare to Other Generations

 Millennials’ Take on Spending

-Regardless of some of their spending shortfalls, a majority of millennials feel secure in how they spend their money, a Charles Schwab survey found.
+The Schwab study mentioned above also found that regardless of some of their spending shortfalls, a majority of millennials feel secure in how they spend their money.
 For example, 81% of millennials felt confident in their ability to achieve their financial goals, compared to 65% of Generation X and 54% of Baby Boomers.

 It’s also difficult to observe the spending habits of millennials without considering outside factors such as rising student loan debt, lower salaries, even the gig economy.
 These factors, as well as millennials’ spending habits, definitely play a role in the financial health – and future – of this infamous generation.